 “We’ve never really had that urgency to go get a license because we don’t have a way for consumers to get access to the product.
 We need to kind of solve that and then do the licensing in conjunction.”

 DraftKings and FanDuel each claimed user bases of around 8 million in 2019.
-Those legions of customers gave both companies advantages as they set about becoming dominant operators in each state they sowed after the repeal of PASPA.
+Those legions of customers gave both companies advantages as they set about becoming dominant operators in each state they sowed in after the repeal of PASPA.

-A ruling by the Nevada Gaming Commission in 2015 could seemingly nullify that advantage.
+A ruling by the Nevada Gaming Commission in 2015 could nullify that advantage.
 The courts then established that, in short, DFS constitutes legal gambling, and that DraftKings and FanDuel would therefore be subject to the same licensing requirements as a counterpart like William Hill or MGM.
-Neither DraftKings nor FanDuel applied for licenses and left Nevada as one of the few states in the country where DFS is essentially nonexistent.
+Neither DraftKings nor FanDuel applied for licenses, and that left Nevada as one of the few states in the country where DFS is essentially nonexistent.

 The companies would certainly still be recognizable in Nevada.
-But they will not have been amassing customers for five years to transition from fantasy to sports betting as was the case in other states.
+But they will not have been amassing customers for five years to transition from fantasy to sports betting, as was the case in other states.
 Bussmann doesn’t believe they would start flat-footed, however.

-“But I think they could come in here and do very well just because they have a strong marketing base and they’re, they’re strong marketing organizations.
+“But I think they could come in here and do very well just because they have a strong marketing base and they’re strong marketing organizations.
 They’re strong brands.”

-Are Nevada Bettors DraftKings/FanDuel Material?
+Are Nevada bettors DraftKings/FanDuel material?